Emperor-Ovaltine/gideon/README.md

 An example Cloudflare worker that been tested with Gideon can be found here: https://github.com/Emperor-Ovaltine/flux1-cloudflare-worker

+**Note:** Setting up a Cloudflare Worker is also required for scene visualization in Adventure mode.

 ## 🤖 Commands

 ### Chat Commands